lccostajr/edx-documentation/en_us/students/source/SFD_enrolling.rst

 the certificates you earned, see :ref:`Certificates`.

-For information about how to enroll in a certificate track for a course and how to verify your identity for certificates, see XREF`XXXXXXXXX`.
+For information about how to enroll in a certificate track for a course and how to verify your identity for certificates, see :ref:`SFD Pursuing Certificate`.

 *******************************
 About edX Courses and Programs